History of radar: France

 In mid-1940, Maurice Ponte, from the laboratories of CSF in Paris, presented a cavity magnetron designed by Henri Gutton at SFR (see above) to the GEC laboratories at Wembley, Britain.
 This magnetron was designed for pulsed operation at a wavelength of 16 cm.
 Unlike other magnetron designs to that day, such as the Boots and Randall magnetron (see British contributions above), this tube used an oxide-coated cathode with a peak power output of 1 kW, demonstrating that oxide cathodes were the solution for producing high-power pulses at short wavelengths, a problem which had eluded British and American researchers for years.
 The significance of this event was underlined by Eric Megaw, in a 1946 review of early radar developments: "This was the starting point of the use of the oxide cathode in practically all our subsequent pulsed transmitting waves and as such was a significant contribution to British radar.
 The date was the 8th May 1940".
 A tweaked version of this magnetron reached a peak output of 10 kW by August 1940.
 It was that model which, in turn, was handed to the Americans as a token of good faith during the negotiations made by the Tizard delegation in 1940 to obtain from the U.S. the resources necessary for Britain to exploit the full military potential of her research and development work.

 Italy

-Guglielmo Marconi initiated the research in Italy on radio-based detection technology.
-In 1933, while participating with his Italian firm in experiments with a 600 MHz communications link across Rome, he noted transmission disturbances caused by moving objects adjacent to its path.
-This led to the development at his laboratory at Cornegliano of a 330-MHz (0.91-m) CW Doppler detection system that he called radioecometro.
-Barkhausen–Kurz tubes were used in both the transmitter and receiver.

-In May 1935, Marconi demonstrated his system to the Fascist dictator Benito Mussolini and members of the military General Staff; however the output power was insufficient for military use.
-While Marconi's demonstration raised considerable interest, little more was done with his apparatus.

-Mussolini directed that radio-based detection technology be further developed, and it was assigned to the Regio Istituto Elettrotecnico e delle Comunicazioni (RIEC, Royal Institute for Electro-technics and Communications).
-The RIEC had been established in 1916 on the campus of the Italian Naval Academy in Livorno.
-Lieutenant Ugo Tiberio, a physics and radio-technology instructor at the academy, was assigned to head the project on a part-time basis.

-Tiberio prepared a report on developing an experimental apparatus that he called telemetro radiofonico del rivelatore (RDT, Radio-Detector Telemetry).
-The report, submitted in mid-1936, included what was later known as the radar range equation.
-When the work got underway, Nello Carrara, a civilian physics instructor who had been doing research at the RIEC in microwaves, was added to be responsible for developing the RDT transmitter.